mosecorg/mosec/README.md

 ### Run the server

-After merging the snippets above into a file named `server.py`, we can first have a look at the supported arguments:
+After merging the snippets above into a file named `server.py`, we can first have a look at the command line arguments:

     python server.py --help